Shrey0408/Wise-Quiz-webapp/README.md

 <img width="1277" alt="image" src="https://user-images.githubusercontent.com/53952338/182588278-951d37ca-b33f-44c8-8f7e-aa50339fd94f.png">

 Click on "Grant Admin Role" button to open the page for adding Admin role to other users.
 Enter the username of the user for whom we want to add Admin role.
-Click on
+Click on "Add Admin Role" to add the Admin role.

 <img width="400" alt="image" src="https://user-images.githubusercontent.com/53952338/182589352-12de9865-217c-4931-a2fd-585b6dbc2cdb.png">